-(v) In the national accounts as published by countries, the scope of Gross-Net adjustments should be shown explicitly which of the two elements (P51c, K21) it capsulates.
+(iv) In the national accounts as published by countries, the scope of Gross-Net adjustments should be shown explicitly which of the two elements (P51c, K21) it capsulates.

-51. The expenditure side of NDP as exposed in the use table will not automatically address the natural resource depletion element.
-With the help of supply and use tables, the Annex of this GN illustrates how NDP is defined from both the production, income and expenditure approaches.
+50. The expenditure side of NDP as exposed in the use table will not automatically address the costs of depletion of natural resources.
+With the help of supply and use tables, the Annex of this GN illustrates how NDP is defined from the production, income and expenditure approaches.